Published 2013-06-03.

 Tiny Promise Implementation

-Next is the tiny version of Promise
+Next is the tiny version of Promise.

 Even though it is quite simple, this code is reasonably faithful to the Scala implementation because Promise